-Extensive research and more than forty interviews with local stakeholders and experts in Michigan have resulted in identifying two economic sectors showing particular promise: smart buildings and solar.
+Extensive research and more than 40 interviews with local stakeholders and experts have helped the American Jobs Project identify two economic sectors that show particular promise: smart buildings and solar energy.

 There are several barriers hindering Michigan’s advanced energy industries and preventing supply chains from reaching their full potential.
-Michigan must address these roadblocks to grow the state’s advanced energy sectors and realize economic gains.
-In order to take full advantage of these opportunities, Michigan’s policymakers can enact policies to increase demand for smart buildings and solar technology and to help the state’s businesses grow, innovate, and outcompete regional, national, and global competitors.
-Indeed, with the right policies, Michigan can create as many as 180,000 job-years through 2030.
-That is nearly 12,000 jobs per year.
+Michigan must address these roadblocks if it is to grow the state’s advanced energy sectors and fully realize potential economic gains.
+In order to take full advantage of these opportunities, Michigan’s leaders can enact policies to increase demand for smart buildings and solar technology and help the state’s businesses grow, innovate, and outcompete regional, national, and global competitors.
+Indeed, with the right policies, these sectors can support nearly 12,000 jobs per year through 2030.

-This project serves as a research-based roadmap for state and local leaders who seek to develop smart policies focused on leveraging Michigan’s resources to create skilled, good-paying jobs.
+This project serves as a research-based roadmap for Michigan leaders who seek to develop smart policies focused on leveraging the state’s resources to create skilled, good-paying jobs.

-Allow On-Bill Financing for Energy Efficiency Improvements: Financing home energy improvements can be challenging because energy efficiency investments often involve high upfront capital investments.
-On-bill financing addresses this issue by allowing utilities (or financial institutions) to provide the upfront capital to finance energy efficiency improvements through a loan that is repaid on the customer’s monthly utility bill.
-Michigan passed legislation in December 2014 that allows municipal utilities to offer on-bill financing programs to their customers.
-The Legislature could continue expanding access to this critical tool by repealing the on-bill financing ban for IOUs, which serve nearly 90 percent of electricity customers in Michigan.
+Allow On-Bill Financing for Energy Efficiency Improvements: Allow utilities or financial institutions to finance energy efficiency improvements through loans that are repaid on customers’ monthly utility bills.
+Michigan law allows municipal utilities to offer on-bill financing.
+The legislature could expand access to this critical tool by repealing the on-bill financing ban for investor-owned utilities, which serve nearly 90 percent of electricity customers in Michigan.

-Expand Dynamic Pricing to Promote Demand Response: Demand response is a pricing structure that allows utilities and grid operators to reduce costs by creating incentives for customers to adjust their demand for electricity in response to system conditions.
-Properly managed demand response can reduce the long-term cost of managing an electric grid by reducing the need to build expensive “peaking” power plants, and instead paying a lower cost for end-user demand reductions during peak hours.
-Michigan can capture the benefits of demand response by expanding dynamic pricing in two ways: (1) The Michigan Public Service Commission (MPSC) could make dynamic pricing the default electricity rate structure for all commercial and industrial customers in the state, expanding beyond existing pilot programs; and (2) residential customers could be allowed to opt into dynamic rates.
+Expand Dynamic Pricing to Promote Demand Response: Create incentives for customers to adjust their demand for electricity in response to system conditions.
+This can reduce long-term costs by reducing the need to build expensive “peaking” power plants.
+The Michigan Public Service Commission (MPSC) could make dynamic pricing the default electricity rate structure for all commercial and industrial customers in the state, expanding beyond existing pilot programs, and allowing residential customers to opt into dynamic rates.

-Allow for Decoupling of Electric Utility Revenues: Due to the way utility rates are normally set, regulated utilities have a strong incentive to increase sales, discouraging them from promoting investments in energy efficiency improvements.
-Many states now allow utilities to receive a certain amount of revenue, regardless of the level of sales.
-This is called “decoupling.”
-Michigan can capitalize on the benefits of this type of regulatory structure by granting the MPSC the authority to implement decoupling for electric utilities.
+Allow for Decoupling of Electric Utility Revenues: Create incentives for regulated utilities to promote investments in energy efficiency improvements by allowing utilities to receive a certain level of revenue regardless of electricity sales.
+Michigan can grant the MPSC the authority to implement decoupling for electric utilities.

-Integrate Demand Reduction into the Capacity Planning Process: Building new power plants is not the only way to meet a grid’s capacity needs; permanent and “dispatchable” forms of demand reduction can also contribute to electricity capacity to markets.
-For example, a supermarket may be able to automatically dim its lights in response to a “dispatch” signal from the grid operator.
-Similarly, a factory could permanently reduce its demand during peak hours through a project to eliminate energy waste in its HVAC system.
-Michigan policymakers could require utilities to investigate low-cost demand reduction alternatives before authorizing new generation to be built under centralized planning processes.
+Integrate Demand Reduction into the Capacity Planning Process: Require utilities to investigate low-cost demand reduction alternatives before authorizing new generation to be built under centralized planning processes.
 Alternatively, if Michigan moves towards a market-based approach for capacity planning, the MPSC could ensure that demand reduction proposals have the ability to bid directly into wholesale markets.

-Remove the Spending Limits for Energy Waste Reduction Programs: Michigan utilities have exceeded target savings levels set by 2008 legislation (PA 295) aimed at driving smart investments in energy waste reduction.
-Current spending caps on utility waste reduction programs limit further increases in cost-effective savings.
-Given the long-term financial benefits of energy waste reduction investments, Michigan policymakers could eliminate these spending caps.
-Instead of a cap, the MPSC could require utilities to show an expected minimum return on investment for Michigan consumers on every dollar invested in energy waste reduction efforts.
+Remove Spending Limits for Energy Waste Reduction Programs: Eliminate spending caps on utility waste reduction programs by requiring utilities to show an expected minimum return for consumers on every dollar invested in energy waste reduction efforts.

-Remove Restrictions on Solar Net Metering: Michigan ranks in the bottom half of all states with respect to per capita solar capacity.
-One of the factors contributing to Michigan’s low level of solar adoption is the way it has designed its net metering policy.
-Unfortunately, Michigan imposes individual and system-wide restrictions on solar projects to qualify for net metering.
-Michigan could alleviate these restrictions and increase the adoption of solar in the state by (1) raising the cap on individual solar projects to encourage larger distributed projects, and (2) raising the system-wide cap to send a signal to solar developers that the state is open for business.
+Remove Restrictions on Solar Net Metering: Alleviate individual and system-wide restrictions for solar projects to qualify for net metering by raising the cap on individual solar projects to encourage larger distributed projects, and by raising the system-wide cap to signal to solar developers that the state is open for business.

 Innovation Ecosystem and Access to Capital

-Facilitate Partnerships within the Energy Innovation Ecosystem: Alignment between Michigan’s leading research universities, private companies, nonprofits, and government can accelerate innovation and growth to stimulate a private market for energy innovation that will create jobs for Michiganders.
+Facilitate Partnerships within the Energy Innovation Ecosystem: Align Michigan’s research universities, private companies, nonprofits, and government to stimulate a private market for energy innovation that will create jobs for Michiganders.
 The state could build on existing coordination efforts by allocating funding to jumpstart an energy innovation network.

-Capitalize on Digital Manufacturing to Drive Job Creation: Michigan leaders could build on existing strengths by facilitating public-private partnerships that increase the competitiveness and innovation capacity of small- and medium-sized manufacturers, promote advanced manufacturing technology, and develop corresponding workforce training.
-Without assistance, many companies cannot afford to invest in new technologies and the necessary workforce training, putting them at risk of losing out on major business opportunities.
+Capitalize on Digital Manufacturing to Drive Job Creation: Build on existing strengths by facilitating public-private partnerships that increase the competitiveness and innovation capacity of small- and medium-sized manufacturers, promote advanced manufacturing technology, and develop corresponding workforce training.

-Invest in and Retain Michigan Science, Technology, Engineering, and Math (STEM) Talent: Michigan ranks last in the country in retention of young people, ages 25-34.
-STEM-educated students from Michigan’s four-year universities could be given financial incentives to remain in-state after graduation through tax breaks.
+Invest in and Retain Michigan Science, Technology, Engineering, and Math (STEM) Talent: Give tax breaks to STEM-educated students graduating from four-year universities to encourage them to remain in Michigan.

-Help Dislocated Veterans Transition to the Advanced Energy Sector: Many veterans have skills that can be retooled for advanced energy industries, making them an important population to consider in workforce development efforts.
-Michigan could establish a program for retooling veterans’ skills for jobs in high-tech sectors, such as STEM and advanced energy industries.
+Help Dislocated Veterans Transition to the Advanced Energy Sector: Establish a program for retooling veterans’ skills for jobs in high-tech sectors, such as STEM and advanced energy.